OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 > [!IMPORTANT]
 >
-> - When a `sourceLocation` is specified for the action, then the task pane does *not* use the shared runtime.
-It runs in a new JavaScript runtime.
+> - When a `sourceLocation` is specified for the action, then the task pane does *not* use the shared Configure your Office Add-in to use a shared runtime.
+It runs in a new separate Configure your Office Add-in to use a shared runtime.
-> - No more than one task pane can use the shared runtime, so no more than one action of type `ShowTaskpane` can omit the `sourceLocation` property.
+> - No more than one task pane can use the shared Configure your Office Add-in to use a shared runtime, so no more than one action of type `ShowTaskpane` can omit the `sourceLocation` property.

 ```json
 `{